GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

    `color-name r g b [alpha]`
    For example:
    `blue 50 100 255` #approximately the color of the FIRST blue gaffer tape
-- File shapes.txt gaves names to shapes.
+- File shapes.txt gives names to shapes.
 Each line has the form:
    `shape-name color shape-type width`
    For example:
    `blue_tape blue tape 2` # 2"-wide tape of color 'blue'